 September will focus on watching silent films in order to understand how silent cinema actied primarily as a form of spectacle at its inception.
 In understanding this, I will then trace its seamless development into a mode of storytelling as the films became longer and incorporated and developed their use of cinematic techniques.
 I will watch a whole range of silent cinema, from the likes of George Melies to D.W.
 Griffith, through to the early films of Fritz Lang.
 I hope to furthermore understand how silent cinema radically changed as the ‘talkie’ was introduced in the late 1920’s.

 October Fright Fest

-October Fright Fest will include viewing a whole range or horror films, from contemporary horrors, to slasher films, to what was considered as early horror in the form of German Expressionism and the Hammer House and Universal horrors.
-I’m hoping to use my film viewing this month in order to understand the appeal of horror to audiences and similarly the ways in which spectators’ find pleasure in seeing things which would likely traumatise them in real life.
-I’m not a huge fan of many contemporary horrors as I just scare easily when watching them alone, so I hope that I can put that aside this month in order to understand the topic fully.
-It will also be the London Film Festival this month, so I’m hoping to have plenty of time to put aside for the films so that I don’t lack in my research.
+October Fright Fest will include viewing a whole range of horror films, from contemporary horrors, to slasher films, to what was considered as early horror in the form of German Expressionism and the Hammer House and Universal horrors.
+I’m hoping to use my film viewing this month in order to trace the different kinds of horror, from Freudian to the psychological horror, and to understand the appeal of horror to audiences and similarly the ways in which spectators’ find pleasure in seeing things which would likely traumatise them in real life.

 Noirvember is a global participation in watching film noirs.
 I hope through the month to watch as many noir films as possible as I have seen very few.
 I aim to understand their history and their origin in the German Expressionist films, and how film noir influenced filmmakers such as Alfred Hitchcock.
 I hope to use my research to write an introduction to film noir and my pick of the best I have seen throughout the month.